KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 20 seconds to finish!
 ![](recap-of-djangocon-us-2023-images/chris-demo-2.png)

-You can use Django and HTML today to create the same kind of better than SPA and better than native experience today.
+Due to the capabilities of new tools, Django websites can be just as friendly as SPAs and much easier to maintain.
 In the talk, Chris would show us how.

 Chris told the story of Caleb, a Laravel developer at Titan, one of the best PHP shops.
 He realized there was a significant cost and complexity to SPAs, so he decided to default to traditional web apps and only choose a SPA when needed.
 But, after starting to create a web app, he would always feel a gravitational pull back to SPA.
 He realized the seminal decision causing this would be when you decide to return JSON from the server.
 You need JavaScript on the page to receive the request.
 If you return HTML, you need much less JavaScript on the page to handle it.
 He created a framework called [Livewire](https://laravel-livewire.com/) for Laravel Developers.